Deltares-research/mangrove_potential_tools/README.md

 ## Objectives

 The tools in this repository are designed to:
-- Create mangrove potential maps that identify areas suitable for mangrove restoration
+- Create mangrove potential maps that identify areas suitable for mangrove growth
 - Generate underlying layers that contribute to the potential assessment, including:
   - Pond classification (aquaculture areas)
   - Elevation and accommodation space